szabgab/perlmaven.com/sites/en/pages/running-external-programs-from-perl.md

 ## Shell expansion

-Let's say you have a program called <b>checkfiles</b> that can check the files listed on its command line.
-You could call it <b>checkfiles data1.txt data2.txt</b>
-or <b>checkfiles data*.txt</b> to check all the files that has a name staring with the 4 letters 'data', followed by some other characters and having the 'txt' extension.
+Let's say you have a program called **checkfiles** that can check the files listed on its command line.
+You could call it **checkfiles data1.txt data2.txt** or **checkfiles data*.txt** to check all the files that has a name staring with the 4 letters 'data', followed by some other characters and having the 'txt' extension.
 This second way of running the program would work on Unix/Linux systems where the shell expands the 'data*.txt' to all the files that match the description.
-When the program <b>checkfiles</b> is executed it already sees the list of files:
+When the program **checkfiles** is executed it already sees the list of files:
-<b>checkfiles data1.txt data2.txt data42.txt database.txt</b>.
+**checkfiles data1.txt data2.txt data42.txt database.txt**.
 Not so of Windows, where the command line does not do this expansion.
 On Windows the program will get 'data*.txt' as input.